osmlab/osm-community-index/README.md

 ## osm-community-index

 :speech_balloon: An index of community resources for OpenStreetMap.
+You can see this index in easy to browse form at [https://community.osm.be/](https://community.osm.be/).

 ### What is it?